dask/dask-blog/_posts/2020-10-23-deconvolution.md

 [Last year](https://blog.dask.org/2019/08/09/image-itk) we experimented with Dask/ITK/Scikit-Image to perform large scale image analysis on a stack of 3D images.
-Specifically, we looked at `deconvolution`, a common method to _deblur_ images.
+Specifically, we looked at deconvolution, a common method to _deblur_ images.
 Now, a year later, we return to these experiments with a better understanding of how Dask and CuPy can interact, enhanced serialization methods, and support from the open-source community.